 Both the placebo effect and its opposite nocebo effect are sources of fascination for students of mind body healing and medical researchers alike.
-Likewise, the healing power of the mind is often a bane to those studying the effectiveness of new drugs and surgery because it cannot be predicted or controlled.
+Spontaneous healing, sham medicine and surgeries that heal as well as the real thing attest to the power of the mind.

 Placebo means "I will please".
 When your subconscious mind accepts a suggestion and completely believes it to be true, it acts to make it a reality.